MicrosoftDocs/fabric-docs/docs/data-science/read-write-power-bi.md

 ## Use Python to read data from Power BI datasets

 The SemPy Python API can retrieve data and metadata from Power BI datasets located in a Microsoft Fabric workspace and execute queries on them.

-You can open a notebook in the same workspace where you uploaded the dataset or in a different workspace.
-You'll run code to read the Power BI dataset in the notebook.
+Your notebook, dataset, and [Lakehouse](/fabric/data-engineering/lakehouse-overview) can be located in the same workspace or in different workspaces.
+By default, SemPy tries to access your Power BI dataset from:

-By default, the workspace used to access Power BI datasets is:

-- the same as the workspace of the notebook, if the notebook and dataset are in the same workspace.
-In this case, you don't need to attach a [Lakehouse](/fabric/data-engineering/lakehouse-overview).
-- the workspace of the Lakehouse that's attached to your notebook.
-You'll need to attach the Lakehouse if the notebook is in a different workspace than the workspace that houses the dataset and Lakehouse.
+- the workspace of your Lakehouse, if you've attached a Lakehouse to your notebook.
+- the workspace of your notebook, if there's no Lakehouse attached.

+If your dataset isn't located in the default workspace that SemPy tries to access, you must specify the workspace of your dataset when you call a SemPy method.

 To read data from Power BI datasets:

-1. List the available Power BI datasets in the workspace.
+1. List the available Power BI datasets in your workspace.

     ```python
     import sempy.fabric as fabric